-Terms of Reference The terms of reference of the Audit Committee is in line with the regulatory requirements mandated by the Act and Part C of Schedule II of the Listing Regulations which shall inter-alia include: oversight of financial reporting process and the disclosure of its financial information to ensure that the financial statement is correct, sufficient and credible; 2. re 3. approval of payment to statutory auditors for any other services rendered by the statutory auditors 3. ар a. matters required to be included in the director's responsibility statement to be included in the Board's report in terms of clause (c) of sub-Section (3) of Section 134 of the Companies Act, 2013; b. changes, if any, in accounting policies and practices and reasons for the same; C. major accounting entries involving estimates based on the exercise of judgment by management; d. significant adjustments made in the financial statements arising out of audit findings;
+The terms of reference of the Audit Committee is in line with the regulatory requirements mandated by the Act and Part C of Schedule II of the Listing Regulations which shall inter-alia include:

-- e. compliance with listing and other legal requirements relating to financial statements; - f. disclosure of any related party transactions; - g. modified opinion(s) in the draft audit report; - 5. reviewing, with the management, the quarterly financial statements before submission to the Board for approval; - 6. reviewing, with the management, the statement of uses/application of funds raised through an issue (public issue, rights issue, preferential issue, etc.) and related matters; - 7. reviewing and monitoring the auditor's independence and performance, and effectiveness of audit process; - 8. approval or any subsequent modification of transactions with related parties; - 9. scrutiny of inter-corporate loans and investments; - 10. valuation of undertakings or assets, wherever it is necessary; - 11. evaluation of internal financial controls and risk management systems; - 12. reviewing, with the management, performance of statutory and internal auditors, adequacy of the internal control systems; - 13. reviewing the adequacy of internal audit function, reporting structure, coverage and frequency of internal audit; - 14. discussion with internal auditors of any significant findings and follow up there on; - 15. reviewing the findings of any internal investigations by the internal auditors into matters where there is suspected fraud or irregularity or a failure of internal control systems of a material nature and reporting the matter to the Board; - 16. discussion with statutory auditors before the audit commences, about the nature and scope of audit as well as post-audit discussion to ascertain any area of concern; - 17. to look into the reasons for substantial defaults in the payment to the depositors, debenture holders; - 18. to review the functioning of the whistle blower mechanism; - 19. approval of appointment of chief financial officer after assessing the qualifications, experience and background, etc. of the candidate; - 20. reviewing the utilization of loans and/or advances from/investment by the holding Company in the subsidiary exceeding ₹ 100 crore or 10% of the asset size of the subsidiary, whichever is lower; - 21. consider and comment on rationale, cost-benefits and impact of schemes involving merger, demerger, amalgamation etc., on the listed entity and its shareholders; - 22. mandatorily review information stipulated in Act and Listing Regulations, as may be amended from time to time.
+- 1. oversight of financial reporting process and the disclosure of its financial information to ensure that the financial statement is correct, sufficient and credible; - 2. recommendation for appointment, remuneration and terms of appointment of auditors; - 3. approval of payment to statutory auditors for any other services rendered by the statutory auditors; - 4. reviewing, with the management, the annual financial statements and auditor's report thereon before submission to the Board for approval, with particular reference to: - matters required to be included in the director's responsibility statement to be included in the Board's report in terms of clause (c) of sub-Section (3) of Section 134 of the Companies Act, 2013; - b. changes, if any, in accounting policies and practices and reasons for the same; - c. major accounting entries involving estimates based on the exercise of judgment by management; - d. significant adjustments made in the financial statements arising out of audit findings;

-Composition and attendance at the meetings held during the year
+- e. compliance with listing and other legal requirements relating to financial statements; - f. disclosure of any related party transactions; - g. modified opinion(s) in the draft audit report; - 5. reviewing, with the management, the quarterly financial statements before submission to the Board for approval; - reviewing, with the management, the statement of uses/application of funds raised through an issue (public issue, rights issue, preferential issue, etc.) and related matters; - reviewing and monitoring the auditor's independence and performance, and effectiveness of audit process; - 8. approval or any subsequent modification of transactions with related parties; - 9. scrutiny of inter-corporate loans and investments; - 10. valuation of undertakings or assets, wherever it is necessary; - 11. evaluation of internal financial controls and risk management systems; - 12. reviewing, with the management, performance of statutory and internal auditors, adequacy of the internal control systems; - 13. reviewing the adequacy of internal audit function, reporting structure, coverage and frequency of internal audit; - 14. discussion with internal auditors of any significant findings and follow up there on; - reviewing the findings of any internal investigations by the internal auditors into matters where there is suspected fraud or irregularity or a failure of internal control systems of a material nature and reporting the matter to the Board; - 16. discussion with statutory auditors before the audit commences, about the nature and scope of audit as well as post-audit discussion to ascertain any area of concern; - 17. to look into the reasons for substantial defaults in the payment to the depositors, debenture holders; - 18. to review the functioning of the whistle blower mechanism; - 19. approval of appointment of chief financial officer after assessing the qualifications, experience and background, etc. of the candidate; - 20. reviewing the utilization of loans and/or advances from/investment by the holding Company in the subsidiary exceeding ₹ 100 crore or 10% of the asset size of the subsidiary, whichever is lower; - 21. consider and comment on rationale, cost-benefits and impact of schemes involving merger, demerger, amalgamation etc., on the listed entity and its shareholders; - 22. mandatorily review information stipulated in Act and Listing Regulations, as may be amended from time to time.

-The names of the Directors who constitute the Audit Committee and their attendance at the meetings held during the year are given below:
+Composition and attendance at the meetings held during the year The names of the Directors who constitute the Audit Committee and their attendance at the meetings held during the year are given below: